 <<Looking for the best line of Gel Pens?
 We found and reviewed them for you!
 Choose the best colors and practice the amazing tips for ink care!

 Why should you organize your pens correctly?

-Leaving all of your pens in one drawer also leaves them knocking at each other.
-Yes, they are safely stored in one place, but the incorrect manner could lead to their usefulness life being shortened.
-Next is you’ll be wondering why your markers are starting to be less vibrant.
+Leaving all of your pens altogether in one drawer also leaves them knocking at each other.
+The incorrect manner could shorten ink life.
+The next thing is you’ll be wondering why your pen marks are starting to be less vibrant.